amitkaps/proposals/ds-scaling.md

 #  Building ML & DL Capabilities

-> *âAll knowledge is connected to all other knowledge.
-The fun is in making the connections.â â Arthur Aufderheide*
+> *"All knowledge is connected to all other knowledge.
+The fun is in making the connections." - Arthur Aufderheide*

 Building and scaling machine learning capability is an imperative for enterprises and startups aiming to adopt a data-driven lens for their business.
 However, crafting a successful data-science strategy is not straightforward and requires answering the following questions: